India Country Commercial Guide

 Consumer Behavior

-Customers in India prefer online purchase channels for categories such as accessories, apparel, footwear, personal care products, household supplies, and consumer electronics, with customer preference for online channels estimated from 25 percent to 30 percent.
+Customers in India prefer online purchase channels for categories such as accessories, apparel, footwear, personal care products, household supplies, and consumer electronics, with customer preference for online channels estimated from 25% to 30%.
 The COVID-19 pandemic caused consumers to begin or increase purchases through online channels.
 The most important factors for purchasing goods online are price, discount, delivery time, seller ratings and reviews, best before date, and country of origin.

-According to a report by U.S.-based payment systems company ACI Worldwide, digital payments in India are set to account for 71.7 percent of total payment volume by 2025, leaving cash and checks at 28.3 percent.
+According to a report by U.S.-based payment systems company ACI Worldwide, digital payments in India are set to account for 71.7% of total payment volume by 2025, leaving cash and checks at 28.3%.
 Google Pay, Visa, Mastercard, and Paytm are the digital payment platforms most preferred by consumers.

-Cross-border e-commerce is still in its infancy in India.
+Cross-border eCommerce is still in its infancy in India.
 Notable U.S. players include eBay and Amazon, the latter having a strong presence in India.
 Domestic players such as IndiaMart and TradeIndia are expected to venture into cross-border trade.
-However, cross-border trade is largely unregulated and therefore attracting the attention of authorities.
+However, cross-border trade is largely unregulated and therefore attracts the attention of authorities.

 Intellectual Property Rights